jsamarziya/password-exporter/README.md

 # Acknowledgements

-This tool makes use of Philip DeCamp's JDBC Driver for SQLCipher, [sqlcipher-jdbc](https://github.com/decamp/sqlcipher-jdbc).
+This tool makes use of the SQLite JDBC driver that Philip DeCamp modified to work with SQLCipher, [sqlcipher-jdbc](https://github.com/decamp/sqlcipher-jdbc).